jordandouglas/IndelDollo/README.md

 This method first finds the most commonly occurring taxonset, and then finds the maximum clade credibility (mcc) tree among the trees which share that taxonset.

+## References

+Nicholls, Geoff K., and Russell D. Gray.
+"Dated ancestral trees from binary trait data and their application to the diversification of languages."
+Journal of the Royal Statistical Society: Series B (Statistical Methodology) 70.3 (2008): 545-566.